hobnobber/strivven-challenge/README.md

 The application needs to include the following.
 1. Create a functioning login page, and logout feature.
 2. Using the [Assessment data](https://github.com/StrivvenMedia/HiringProject/blob/master/Part2-App/Assessment%20Data.xlsx) provided, allow the user to take an assessment.
 They should be allowed to take the assessment as many times as they want.
+  NOTE: The assessment questions are scored with 1 to 5 points.
+5 points for liking most and 1 point for liking least.
 3. Store the results of only the last assessment taken.
 (No need to keep the results of every time taking it)
 4. Display the results for the user.